BadWeatherCorporation/NEMWallet/README.md

 <pre>npm install -g gulp-cli</pre>

+2) We are using yarn to install and resolve dependencies

+<pre>npm install -g yarn</pre>

-2) Open a console to the path of the NEM Wallet folder and install all the needed dependencies
+3) Open a console to the path of the NEM Wallet folder and install all the needed dependencies

-<pre>npm install</pre>
+<pre>yarn install</pre>

-Dependencies nem-voting and nem-trezor are using outdated version of nem-library.
-Also, browserify, for some reason, is generating a code which creates two instances of nem-library, causing problems during NEMLibrary.bootstrap.
-To work around these issues, we can install the nem-library of desired version globally and symlink it from respective node_modules locations.

-<pre>find . -type d -name nem-library -exec rm -rf {} \;</pre>

-<pre>npm install -g nem-library@1.0.9</pre>

-<pre>cd node_modules; npm link nem-library</pre>

-<pre>cd node_modules/nem-voting/node_modules; npm link nem-library</pre>

-<pre>cd node_modules/nem-trezor/node_modules; npm link nem-library</pre>

-It is a bit complicated - please propose a better solution if you know one.

-3) Build:
+4) Build:

 <pre>gulp</pre>

 ##### OR #####

-4) Run NEM Wallet as App (packaged with chromium browser)
+5) Run NEM Wallet as App (packaged with chromium browser)

 <pre>npm run devApp</pre>

 ##### OR #####

-5) Build NEM Wallet apps, default set to : win64,osx64,linux64
+6) Build NEM Wallet apps, default set to : win64,osx64,linux64

 <pre>gulp build-app</pre>